-Orchards are planted in different patterns with consistent spacing.
-Show the children real pictures of orchards taken from aerial views and ask them open-ended questions.
+Orchards are planted in different patterns with different spacing.
+Show the children real pictures of orchards taken from aerial views.

 1.Use cut-out shapes or pictures of vegetables that the children can paste on paper in rows and patterns to make their own orchards.

-2. Be an engineer using a limited number of grapes and toothpicks.
+2. Be an engineer using grapes and toothpicks.
 Alone or in groups, create the tallest structure you can.
 Discuss the differences.
-Take apart the structure, wash the grapes, and eat your creation.
+Take apart and eat your creation.

 3. Plant a seed and mark each phase of growth on your calendar from bean sprout, to stem, to leaf, etc. How long did it take to grow?

 4. Scatter fake food across a desk.
-Work in a groups to find creative ways to move the food from one location to another.
+Work in a groups to find creative ways to move the food.
 Supplies to use for moving could be things like yarn, string, popsicle sticks, tape, and pencils - but the children are not allowed to touch the food with their hands.
 Have the children share their ideas with each other.